martin-k-io/saas-project-app/README.md

 1. Email activation on user sign-up using Sendgrid
 2. Milia for multi-tenancy with custom confirmations
-3. Custom Authentication system using Devise gem
-4. File uploading using aws-sdk gem and S3 bucket
+3. File uploading using aws-sdk gem and S3 bucket
-5. Bootstrap for UI styling

-0. Payment system using Stripe API with custom form
+5. Payment system using Stripe API
-0. Custom registration form with Credit Card details
+6. Custom registration form with Credit Card details
-0. Extended registration gem for payment feature
+7. Extended registration gem for payment feature
+8. Bootstrap for UI styling

 Tech specs
 ----------